TerseStorm/pokemmo-location-ripper-bot/README.md

 Use more arguments when running to get more complex filters.

-If using the pre-compiled .exe file, replace "py PLR.py" with "PLR.exe"
+If using the pre-compiled .exe file, replace `py PLR.py` with `PLR.exe`

 If using argument options consisting of 2 or more words, enclose it in quotation marks.
-Ex.
-Viridian Forest should be "Viridian Forest".
+Ex. `Viridian Forest` should be `"Viridian Forest"`.

 If filtering by Route 1-18, filter by Kanto or Unova as well, to avoid mixed results.